Pederbuus/cloud-api-starter/README.md

 # Multi-Language API Project

 ## Run using Docker
-1. Requires Docker Desktop or
+1. Requires Docker Desktop
+2. In the root-directory run `docker-compose up`
+   * Spins up containers for `PostgreSQL` and the API-directories (see `docker-compose.yml`)

 ## 🎯 Goal
 Learn to write in **Rust**, **Java**, and **Python** (maybe **C++**).
 (Initial plan)